tziporaziegler/GitHubTopBar/README.md

 ![Top-Bar Screenshot][1]

+This script:
+ - Changes the top-bar colors to the old light-grey colors
-In addition to changing the top-bar colors, this script removes the excess top and bottom padding, and hides the Gist tab.
+ - Removes the excess top and bottom padding
+ - Hides the Gist and Marketplace tabs

 [1]:https://github.com/tziporaziegler/GitHubTopBar/blob/master/top-bar-screenshot.png